Energy in electronic circuits

 Some of these new principles of industrial design are spilling into the hobby world, but they often arrive in a garbled form.
 There is no shortage of Reddit commenters who insist you can never use 90° turns for PCB traces, or that you need a four-layer board with ground planes, even if all you’re doing is blinking some Christmas lights.
 Another example are various riffs on the maxim stating that “electricity flows in the spaces, not in the traces,” as shown in the snippet below:

 So, what’s going on here?
-The saying is confusing at best, or outright wrong if you parse “electricity” in the most intuitive sense: the motion of charge-bearing particles from point A to B. The movement of electrons in modern electronic circuits is largely constrained to conductive materials, such as copper wires and doped silicon, and there isn’t much of that going on in the surrounding space — at lest not since we ditched vacuum tubes.
+The saying is confusing at best, or outright wrong if you parse “electricity” in the most intuitive sense: the motion of charge-bearing particles from point A to B. The movement of electrons in modern electronic circuits is largely constrained to conductive materials, such as copper wires and doped silicon, and there isn’t much of that going on in the surrounding space — at least not since we ditched vacuum tubes.

 At the same time, we know that the flow of electricity usually involves the transfer of energy to perform useful (or not-so-useful) work — and it is worth pondering how this energy travels from its source to the destination.
 Conduction-band electrons drift through the wire at a snail’s pace and don’t have a whole lot of kinetic energy; that said, they constantly interact with each other through electromagnetic fields, forming what can be thought of as a pressure-equalizing electron gas.
 Imagine you’re depositing extra electrons at one end of a wire; just like inflating a balloon, this requires the expenditure of more and more energy to fight an increasingly unbalanced electric field.
 If you later provide a conductive escape path for the crammed electrons, the energy in the field will be promptly released in some other direction.